Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 }
 ```

-The PlayerAim class will contain a quad that will be used to display the target.
-We will also store the position and orientation of the target, and the world matrix and graphics device that will be used to draw the quad.
+The ``PlayerAim`` class will contain a quad that will be used to display the target.
+We will also store the position and orientation of the target, and the world matrix and graphics device to draw the quad.

-We will also create a property to access the position of the target, so that the player will be able to orentate toward it.
+We will also create a property to access the position of the target, so that the player will be able to orientate toward it.

 ### Setting up the quad and its basic effect

-We will use the load function to set up our member variables.
-The position of the target will be set to (0, 0, -5000) to place it in front of the camera.
-We will create a BasicEffect and set its texture to the Crosshair texture.
+We will use the ``Load`` function to set up our member variables.
+The position of the target will be set to *(0, 0, -5000)* to place it in front of the camera.
+We will create a ``BasicEffect`` and set its texture to the *Crosshair* texture.
 We will then create the quad, orientated towards the player.

 ```csharp
   public void Load(ContentManager content, GraphicsDevice device)